 Almost 50 years have passed, and there are sad postscripts to several of the stories.

 Samuel Shrage died of a heart attack in 1976.
 There were charges within Hasidic ranks that the African-American ambulance attendants took their sweet time and let him die.
-I couldn’t believe that, and his death saddened me.
+I couldn’t believe that, but his death saddened me.

 A summer or two later, I was in CBGB’s, the Bowery punk-rock club.
-As Patti Smith was shrieking, I ran into David the Lubavitch dropout.
+As Patti Smith was shrieking onstage, I ran into David the Lubavitch dropout.
 He was very unfriendly, and said, “Stop asking me how I am.”
 I concluded based on his attire and the venue that he had not returned to Lubavitch.

 In 1979, the Satmar Rebbe died at age 92.
 Given the state of his health, I suspected the Satmar were already used to getting along without him.
 Later, I learned that the movement split into two groups, with different leadership.

 There also was change at Lubavitch, although it took longer to unfold.
 In 1991, the Rebbe and his caravan of cars were driving back to Crown Heights from Montefiore Cemetery, when the last car in the procession hit and killed Gavin Cato, a seven-year-old African-American child.
 This precipitated riots and conflict in which a young Jewish man, Yankel Rosenbaum, was stabbed to death.
 These tragic events exacerbated stresses that had existed as far back as the 1960s.